wirfandeneinenpfad/txt.tr-w.xyz/_posts/2021-03-04-JHI_Blog_Arendt_Amery_Intellectual_limits.md

 > freedom of spirit, this person is a kind of rascal who needs to be
 > brought into line.\"[^1]

-The loud and undifferentiated attacks on intellectual thinking from the right and populist fringes, which until today feed into attacks on academia, science and the press, at times obscure the fact that self-critical reflection is an integral part of intellectualism itself.
-With this in mind we in the following turn to a strain of critique of the intellecutal and his or her position in society, which doesn\'t stem from ressentiment, but from the retrospective view of the rise of National Socialism and the passivity of some of the times most influental intellectuals.
+Such undifferentiated populist and right-wing ressentiment against intellectuals, which presents one current in the ongoing attacks on academia, science, and the press, at times obscures the fact that self-critical reflection is an integral part of intellectualism itself.
+This is discernible in both Jean Améry’s and Hannah Arendt’s retrospective analyses of the rise of National Socialism and their critique of the passivity exhibited by some of the time’s most influential intellectuals.
+Not only do their respective reflections about said passivity and its causes give insight into their philosophy, but they also resonate [in the crisis-ridden present in which the value of humanistic thinking may altogether appear questionable](https://www.newyorker.com/culture/annals-of-inquiry/what-do-the-humanities-do-in-a-crisis).

 ## *A similar critique?
 Hannah Arendt on Stefan Zweig and Jean Améry on Romain Rolland*